EdLeckert/ha-tmobilehome/README.md

 ## Usage

+### Entities
+Several types of entities are provided:
+- `Simple Sensor Entities` provide a single piece of data, such as 5G cell signal quality.
+- `Aggregate Sensor Entities` provide one or more dict objects as attributes.
+These objects contain raw data from the gateway.
+- `Select Entities` allow you to make changes to the gateway's settings by selecting from a list of choices.
+- `Switch Entities` allow you to make changes to the gateway's settings by turning a feature on or off.
+- `Editing Entities` allow you to create forms to edit a group of related settings together.

 ### Simple Sensor Entities
 `Simple Sensor Entities` can be used directly on dashboards in cards such as the `Entities` card.